linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 For HA setup, the `linkerd upgrade` command will also retain all previous HA configuration.
-Note that the mutating and validating webhook configuration are updated to set its `failurePolicy` field to `fail` to ensure that un-injected workloads (as a result of unexpected errors) are rejected during the admission process.
+Note that the mutating and validating webhook configuration are updated to set their `failurePolicy` fields to `fail` to ensure that un-injected workloads (as a result of unexpected errors) are rejected during the admission process.
 The HA mode has also been updated to schedule multiple replicas of the `linkerd-proxy-injector` and `linkerd-sp-validator` deployments.